 Last but not least, the CPU still has to do a lot of processing in a video editing program.
 Though a lot of the heavy lifting can get offloaded to the GPU, the CPU still will often process effects, warps, and other aspects of the video editing process.
 Compared to a few years ago, though, modern CPUs have drastically increased in core counts, and so have the programs that can take advantage of them.
 A 4-core i7 used to the norm, and most programs couldn’t take advantage of more than 8-cores, but now with AMD Ryzen CPUs with 16 cores have enabled video editing programs to run faster by parallelizing the processing.

-For gaming, more CPU cores typically don’t add to the FPS or performance.
+For gaming and VR ready PCs, more CPU cores typically don’t add to the FPS or performance.
 Instead, games prioritize CPU frequency and speed.
 Production programs, on the other hand, do scale with more cores, up to 32 or 64 CPU cores, though the performance gains are not proportional to the cost increase.
 For hobbyists or small channels, eight cores should be more than enough.
 For independent professionals who need more speed to improve their workflow, 12 or 16 core CPUs are more recommended.
 It’s not recommended for gaming computers to have more than 16 cores, but for professionals that need the best editing experience possible, our custom-designed computers are a great option for anyone looking for a specialized solution.

 Good PCs for Video Editing